 This is from a session about a paper called “Najib Ali, A One-Woman Campaign Against Pedophilia,” by Louise Feather.
 There were many problems with this paper, including repeated conflation of pedophilia, a sexual orientation, with child molestation, an act that is typically a crime.
 There were numerous remarks about fighting, preventing, combating pedophilia.

 Pedophilia can be neither fought nor combated.
 It’s a sexual orientation.
 It simply is.
 It exists.
 Once it sets on in a man, it’s for life.
-3% of men are primary pedophiles who are more attracted to children under 13 than to mature persons.
-That’s 3.3 million men in the US.
-Good luck putting them all in prison!
-Pedophilia needs to be managed.

 Consequently, pedophilia cannot be prevented because we do not have any idea what causes it in the first place.
-We simply know that 3% of US adult males end up with this orientation.
+We simply know that

 Here in the UK we have finally come around to the understanding that any form of abuse, be it verbal, physical or sexual will have a lasting and detrimental effect on the victim.